coq/coq/CONTRIBUTING.md

 ### Other ways of creating content ###

-There are many other ways of creating content and making the Coq community strive, including many which we might not have thought about.
+There are many other ways of creating content and making the Coq community thrive, including many which we might not have thought about.
 Feel free to add more references / ideas to this sub-section.

 You can tweet about Coq, you can give talks about Coq both in